This post was updated on November 8, 2017 to reflect information from Workout Anytime’s 2017 FDD (Item 7).

-- If you sign an Area Development Fee to develop more than 1 health club, the Initial Fee will increase depending on the number of health clubs you agree to develop.
+- If you sign a Development Agreement to develop more than 1 health club, the Initial Fee will increase depending on the number of health clubs you agree to develop.

 2. Travel and Living Expenses While Training: $1,000 to $2,000

 - You should allow at least $1,000 per person for travel, lodging, food, and other miscellaneous expenses incurred during training.
 Your actual costs will vary, depending on the distance to be traveled, your method of travel, and your personal circumstances.

 3. Rent and Security Deposit: $7,500 to $30,000